psycopg/psycopg/README.rst

 refer to `tox documentation`__ for its usage.
 You can run all the tests with::

     psql -c 'create database psycopg3_test'
+    export PSYCOPG3_TEST_DSN="dbname=psycopg3_test"
     tox -s

-You can use the ``PSYCOPG3_TEST_DSN`` env var to select a different database to run the tests.
-You can install the test dependencies in your virtualenv to run the tests faster: please look at the ``tox.ini`` comments for instructions.
+You can also install the test dependencies in your virtualenv to run tests
+faster: please look at the ``tox.ini`` comments for instructions.

 .. __: https://tox.readthedocs.io/